Athletics and the Admission Process

 Emory University has a rich tradition of academic excellence and athletic achievement.
 From NCAA postgraduate scholarships to All-American recipients, our student-athletes excel both in the classroom and on the playing field.
 Each year, Emory coaches are looking for high caliber students to join their teams and continue to build on the legacy of the Emory Eagles.

 Athletics at Emory UniversityEmory College is a Division III intercollegiate athletic program, featuring 19 varsity teams, in a wide range of sports, with approximately 420 student-athletes.
-Since 2001, the Emory Eagles have finished in the Director's Cup top-10, 16 of the last 17 years among all Division III programs.
-On three occasions, the Eagles finished second.
-Emory College teams have won 23 national championships, and our student-athletes have been awarded over 105 NCAA Postgraduate Scholarships over the school's history, the second-highest overall by any NCAA member.
-Emory's varsity athletics program has also produced over 900 All-American recipients.
+Since 2001, the Emory Eagles have finished in the Director's Cup top-10, 17 of the last 18 with three second-place finishes during that stretch.
+Emory College teams have won 24 national championships, and our student-athletes have been awarded over 114 NCAA Postgraduate Scholarships over the school's history, the second-highest overall by any NCAA member.
+Emory's varsity athletics program has also produced nearly 1,000 All-American recipients.

-At Oxford College, we feature 9 sports teams with approximately 100 student-athletes which participate in Division III intercollegiate sports as part of the NJCAA (National Junior College Athletic Association).
-Oxford's Women's Tennis, Women's Soccer, Men's Soccer, Men's Tennis, and Men's Basketball have all been named All-Academic teams by the NJCAA.
-Oxford College teams have won 7 national championships; include 40 NJCAA Academic All-Americans, and 91 All-American recipients.
+At Oxford College, we feature 9 sports teams with approximately 125 student-athletes which participate in Division III intercollegiate sports as part of the NJCAA (National Junior College Athletic Association).
+Oxford College teams have won 11 national championships, including 108 Academic All-Americans and 119 All-American recipients.
 All Oxford students continue to the Atlanta campus in their junior year.
 Please note, when student-athletes continue to Emory College, there is no guarantee of participation in an Emory College varsity program.

 Emory University student-athletes grow from their athletic experiences and become national and community leaders in their fields.

 Admission CriteriaThe Admission Committee reviews all applicants through a holistic process.
 Students are admitted based on many factors, including academic rigor, standardized test scores, extracurricular activities and jobs, leadership and community involvement, as well as through their essay responses and teacher recommendations.
 Athletic achievement is one of many factors included in the review.